-Organizations feel the impacts of new technology and a lack of regulation keenly; on one hand, improved technology and communication increases the marketplace opportunities but on the other, it means increased competition and pricing.
-It also requires organizations to operate across multiple countries and understand local regulations.
+Organisations feel the impacts of new technology and a lack of regulation keenly; on one hand, improved technology and communication increases the marketplace opportunities but on the other, it means increased competition and pricing.
+It also requires organisations to operate across multiple countries and understand local regulations.
 And these are affected by local customs and culture, which makes them more difficult to understand.

 What does this mean for the future of health and safety?

 Organisations will want to be more competitive and therefore health and safety needs to be seen as a business enabler and a key driver for improving the health of workers.
 With variances in health and safety regulation and culture, health and safety professionals need to ensure that risk management takes a positive, holistic approach to raising health and safety standards and they do not rely only on regulation.

 In the future health and safety professionals will need to adapt to new ways of working and keeping their professional practice up-to-date is key.

 I would suggest, however, that some key principles will need to be retrained.
 These include:

 - Risk assessment